sdeor/nmea0183-parser/README.md

    - Type conversion
    - Domain-specific logic

-You get full control over how sentence content is interpreted.
+You have full control over sentence content interpretation.

 In the above example, `parse_content` is your custom logic that processes the inner data of the sentence.
-The `nmea0183` function creates a parser that handles the framing, while you focus on the content.
+The `Nmea0183ParserBuilder` creates a parser that handles the framing, while you focus on the content.

 ---